Will Modified Sine Wave Damage Electronics?

 Can You Run Electronics On a Modified Sine Wave Inverter?

-There’s a common misunderstanding that modified sine wave inverters can cause harm to electronics.
-Well!
-It is neither entirely wrong; it is the whole truth.
 Whether the modified sine wave inverter damages your device depends on the electronics you use.
 To your knowledge, there are two main types of electronics you should worry about when using the modified sine wave inverter, namely:

 • Appliances that use AC motors